“The greatest use of a life is to spend it for something that will outlast it.” ~ William James

 Vera Sistenich (Mama Ntela) is a board certified emergency medicine specialist in Australia, where her areas of interest are Aboriginal health, medical education and the development of physician training in the field of international emergency medicine.
 Outside Australia, she has clinical experience in China, Nepal, Peru, South Africa, Vietnam and the UK.
 She has also worked with asylum seekers both at the Christmas Island Immigration Detention Centre in the Australian Indian Ocean territories, and on Manus Island in Papua New Guinea.
 In 2013-2014, she was Health Policy Advisor to the International Committee of the Red Cross in Geneva, Switzerland.
 She is HandUp Congo’s team leader for the Emergency Medicine Education Project.

-Stephen Cole: My only involvement to date in the non-profit space is as treasurer of St George Community Services Inc 1999-2003.
+Stephen Cole: (Tata Engambikisa) My only involvement to date in the non-profit space is as treasurer of St George Community Services Inc 1999-2003.
 My charity objectives are in perfect alignment with the principles of HandUp Congo – building capabilities so that people can then create their own opportunities free of the cloying impact of mere handouts.
 I’m keen to assist the great primary work done by others in your wonderful organisation.
 (LinkedIn Profile)

 Désiré SAFARI Kanyena is a community development advisor to the Disciples of Christ Community in Congo (CDCC), and works closely with HandUp Congo on capacity building projects.
 A native of Bukavu in South Kivu Province (DRC), Safari is based in Mbandaka, capital of Equateur Province.
 His current work topics are based on reflecting with communities on how to alleviate poverty and hunger, to balance gender, to safeguard environment.
 He advises Congo’s Health Department in the area of community health as well.

-Kiran Hutchinson is a community development advisor. ” I haven’t had the opportunity to travel to Congo yet, but I get great satisfaction helping from afar.
+Kiran Hutchinson (Mama Bofendji) is a community development advisor. ” I haven’t had the opportunity to travel to Congo yet, but I get great satisfaction helping from afar.
 Whether it’s brainstorming on fundraising strategies or helping with event management, I’ve found being a volunteer for HandUp Congo to be rewarding.
 After participating in trip debriefs, reading reports and organising photos for presentations, I feel I’m part of the wonderful Ubuntu spirit shared by everyone that works with and supports HandUp Congo around the world.
 I also enjoy working on HUC projects in Australia that involve Congolese refugees and participating in events that recognise their wonderful contributions.”

 It is the tradition of the Disciples of Christ Community in Congo (CDCC) to give Congolese names to visitors.
 HandUp Congo’s volunteers have been blessed to receive names of honored elders who have passed on, but who leave a rich legacy of memories and contributions to their communities.
 We thank CDCC for acknowledging our volunteers’ contributions through the bestowal of Congolese names.